minhajthekhan/minhajthekhan.github.io/content/posts/ten-k.md

 Even though all of this sounds awful, I started enjoying the process.
 I looked forward to the time I could go suffer.
 The oldest trick in the book to keep one motivated is to set goals.
 I, in December 2024, registered myself for the [BMW Berlin 5k](https://www.bmw-berlin-marathon.com/en/registration/generali-5k) happening in September 2025.

 I try to avoid being an impulse buyer, and I was avoiding buying a nice pair of shoes since I started running in September, only because I didn’t know if I would commit to it.
-I think I was over that phase now, I was enjoying running, I had a goal in front — It was about time that I buy myself a nice pair of shoes and a track suit.
+I think I was over that phase now, I was enjoying running, I had a goal in front — It was about time that I buy myself a nice pair of shoes.

 In the first few months, I ran as fast as I could, only to realise that it’s not the best approach.
 I learnt that I was supposed to run very slow, and run consistently.
 I think to run slowly, deliberately, when you can technically run faster — instills in you a kind of calmness.
 It delays gratification of you achieving the nice running numbers.
 It humbles you good.
 It prepares you to keep on running long instead of short and quick.